• E-Commerce

 In this example, we're going to go big, huge.
 We're going to say that you're going to write more than 1,000 articles about protein!

-(By the way, Niche Pursuits has been around since 2011 and has 654 published articles if you include podcasts).
+(By the way, Niche Pursuits has been around since 2011 and has over 1,700 published articles, if you include podcasts).

-But you're going huge, bigger than Niche Pursuits at 1,000 articles about protein.
+But you're going huge, too, at 1,000 articles about protein.
 And by some miracle, you manage to include 50 secondary keywords about protein in each article.
-So you have a total of 50,000 keywords all targeting protein.
+So you have a total of 50,000 keywords, all targeting protein.

 And I can tell you from experience: you aren't going to write 1,000 articles about protein.
-You won't be able to put 50 secondary keywords in each article.
+You won't be able to put 50 related keywords in each article.

 When it comes down to it, you might need about a hundred keywords revolving around protein.
 That's why even though KWFinder returns just 700 keywords, I still use it.
 700 is more than enough.

 The absolute differences are pretty big here, but the functional differences aren't.
-Serpstat returns more than enough keywords.
+The Serpstat keyword research tool returns more than enough keywords.
 So instead of getting bogged down in measuring who returns the most keywords for a query, let's look at how good those keywords are.

-Buyer intent is when someone searches a keyword because they are looking to make a purchase.
-This would be a “best x for y” article or product reviews.
-Odds are good that you're reading this serpstat review because you're looking for an all-in-one SEO tool.
+Buyer intent is when someone types a keyword into the search engines because they are looking to make a purchase.
+This would be a "best x for y" article or product reviews.
+Odds are good that you're reading this Serpstat review because you're looking for an all-in-one SEO tool.
 That's buying intent.

 So we're looking for informational keywords and buyer intent keywords.
 I also like for a keyword to be long tail.
 Long tail keywords have low search volume and low competition.
 They are great targets for a niche website.